viviandotdev/ObsidianVault/+ Encounters/My brainstorming workflow.md

 ## My brainstorming workflow

 Heavily inpsired by Dan Koe's brainstorming process — I can't remember where I first came across this but I came across it again in Kortex > Course
+Notes in #🟨  are in the brainstroming status

 **Checklist**
 - [ ] Fill out topic